| | |

 Best Tips for using a Paint Sprayer

 Paint sprayers create a nice, even finish.
-That way I could avoid any brush strokes from paint brushes and rollers.
+That way I could avoid any brush strokes from paintbrushes and roller marks and give my pieces of IKEA furniture a smooth surface.

 This paint sprayer from HomeRight is a really affordable option.
 It comes with easy to follow instructions on how to prepare your paint so you have the right consistency for spraying.